Idaben/uvm_sittertree/README.md

+UVM is a not a language, and so this is not a UVM tree sitter repo.
+It is a guide for myself, when I forget how to put the better working systemverilog tree sitter parser into my neovim setup.

 There is currently a treesitter for systemverilog aptly name, "tree-sitter-verilog".

 I started with using that and quickly realized that the highlighting is messed up.
 I tried debugging it, but showed up with nothing.